BREASTFEEDING AND OBESITY OR PCOS

 5. Reduced uptake of specialist breastfeeding support (which might be due to feeling of stigma, body image and privacy)

 Support from healthcare professionals and family members influenced breastfeeding outcomes.
-Breastfeeding support services need to explicitly consider the needs of overweight and obese women.
+Breastfeeding support services need to explicitly consider the needs of overweight and obese parents.